Shire History, Family Crest & Coats of Arms

 Some of the Shire family moved to Ireland, but this topic is not covered in this excerpt.
-Another 146 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Shires to arrive on North American shores:

 Shire Settlers in United States in the 18th Century